Alfred Roberts: Personal life

 Roberts retired and sold his business in 1958 but continued after that to preach and remained active in the Rotary Club.
 Beatrice died in 1960.

 On 26 November 1965, Roberts married again; his second wife was Cissie Miriam Hubbard (née Freeston), born 16 March 1896 in Long Bennington, Lincolnshire.

-Roberts died on 10 February 1970, four months before the general election at which Edward Heath became Prime Minister.
+Roberts died on 10 February 1970, four months before the general election at which Edward Heath became prime minister.
 Shortly after this victory, Heath appointed Margaret to the cabinet, beginning her ministerial path to the top of government in 1979.

 In 1997, the satirical magazine Punch published an article by Professor Bernard Crick featuring allegations, including one from an alleged victim, that Roberts had been involved in several sexual assaults on women.
 Crick had tried to put the allegations into the public domain before both the 1987 and 1997 elections but had been rebuffed by various publications.
 The article claimed that Roberts was an inspiration for a lecherous character who was a local councillor and grocer in the 1937 satire of Grantham, Rotten Borough.
-John Campbell, the biographer of his daughter Margaret Thatcher, believes that these allegations were unsubstantiated and dismissed by people who knew him and that the character in Rotten Borough was a parody of another prominent councillor at the time.
+John Campbell, the biographer of his daughter Margaret Thatcher, believes that these allegations were unsubstantiated and dismissed by people who knew him, and that the character in Rotten Borough was a parody of another prominent councillor at the time.

+In popular culture

+Roberts appears as a character in the 2008 BBC Four television drama, The Long Walk to Finchley, which depicts Margaret Thatcher's early political career.
+He is played by Philip Jackson.